The Minimax Risk in Testing Uniformity over Large Alphabets under Missing-Ball Alternatives: Abstract

 \section{Abstract}

-We study the problem of testing the goodness of fit of occurrences of items from many categories to an identical Poisson distribution over the categories.
-As a class of alternative hypotheses, we consider the removal of an $\ell_p$ ball, $p \leq 2$, of radius $\epsilon$ from a hypercube around the sequence of uniform Poisson rates.
-When the expected number of samples $n$ and number of categories $N$ go to infinity while $\epsilon$ is small, the minimax risk asymptotes to $2\Phi(-n N^{2-2/p} \epsilon^2/\sqrt{8N})$; $\Phi(x)$ is the normal CDF.
-This result allows the comparison of the many estimators previously proposed for this problem at the constant level, rather than at the rate of convergence of the risk or the scaling order of the sample complexity.
-The minimax test mostly relies on collisions in the small sample limit but behaves like the chisquared test.
-Empirical studies over a range of problem parameters show that the asymptotic risk estimate is accurate in finite samples and that the minimax test is significantly better than the chisquared test or a test that only uses collisions.
-Our analysis combines standard ideas from non-parametric hypothesis testing with new results in the low count limit of multiple Poisson distributions, including the convexity of certain kernels and a central limit theorem of linear test statistics.
+We study the problem of testing the goodness of fit of categorical count data to a Poisson distribution uniform over the categories, against a class of alternatives defined by excluding an $\ell_p$ ball, $p \leq 2$, of radius $\epsilon$ around the uniform rate sequence.
+We characterize the minimax risk for this problem as the expected number of samples $n$ and the number of categories $N$ go to infinity.
+Our result enables constant-factor comparisons among the many estimators previously proposed for this problem, rather than comparisons only at the level of convergence rates or scaling orders of sample complexity.
+The minimax test relies exclusively on collisions in the small sample limit, but behaves like the chi-squared test otherwise.
+Empirical studies across a range of parameters show that the asymptotic risk estimate is accurate in finite samples, and that the minimax test outperforms both the chi-squared test and a test based on collisions under the least favorable alternative.
+Our analysis involves a reduction to a structured subset of alternatives, establishing uniform asymptotic normality for a family of linear test statistics, and solving an optimization problem over $N$-dimensional sequences akin to classical results from signal detection in Gaussian white noise.
+Finally, we discuss the connection to the fixed-sample-size multinomial model, arguing that the Poisson minimax risk derived here also characterizes the minimax risk of the multinomial problem.